 ACES' EEPROM Enhancement.
 A further interesting application of the EEPROM ICs is the support it can provide for a dual 7-segment display of the hexadecimal machine codes for your CHUMPanese program.
 Similar to the 4511 BCD decoder IC you used in the Grade 10 counting circuit, the EEPROMs replace the required combinational logic.
 In the image below (click for video) two AT28C16 EEPROMs (OP code and OPerand) were flashed with the same 16 single-digit maps of the digits from 0 to F. A ROHM LB-602MK2 dual display accepted the output from each of the EEPROMs.
 The video reflects the machine code from Feinberg's sample above: 82 10 21 62 A0...repeat

 - Arithmetic and Logic Unit (ALU).
 Assemble, test, and report on the SN74LS181 ALU Module.
 This is one STRANGE IC as can be seen in these seemingly contradictory references.
 This stage represents the final independent exploratory module before we attempt to build our entire processor.
 Employing ACTIVE HIGH logic, wire up an ALU circuit that can be used to explore the 32 functions (16 logic and 16 arithmetic) the IC is capable of performing.
 For this submission only, arrange your circuit so that it closely matches the diagram below.
 (SN74LS181N.fzz) Note.
-Finally, make a sincere effort to lay our your board with care and consideration so that your ALU video is clear, informative, and compelling to view.
+Finally, make a sincere effort to lay out your board with care and consideration so that your ALU video is clear, informative, and compelling to view.

-- For this segment's accompaying video, you are asked to lead off with exactly three full executions of your CHUMP code, at 1 Hz, so viewers (me) can witness the precise LED representation of your machine language instructions.
+For this segment's accompaying video, you are asked to lead off with exactly three full executions of your CHUMP code, at 1 Hz, so viewers (me) can witness the precise LED or 7-Segment representation of your machine language instructions.
 On the heels of that you can engage in a discussion of your build.

 - Write the Report and submit.